Why Outlets Stop Working

 Any ideas what happened?

-This electrical wiring question came from: Elliot, a Homeowner from Winter Springs, Florida.
+This electrical wiring question came from: Elliot, a Homeowner in Florida.

 Application: Testing Outlet Circuit Wiring